-For streams, 185 observations of pH were documented and found only one instance where pH was found outside of the PWQO (Table 6.5).
-This represents a 0.5% failure rate across all sites and all monitoring events.
+For streams, 185 observations of pH were documented and found only one instance where pH was found outside of the PWQO (Table 5.5).
+This represents a 0.9 % failure rate across all sites and all monitoring events.
 Similarly to lake pH, stream pH is governed by its geology.
-Having been located on limestone bedrock, we see that the observation that failed to meet PWQO was 8.52, just 0.02 pH units higher.
-When compared to historical data by MOE (1972), we see that 7 of 10 sites are still within the historical range (Figure 6.4).
-Three sites, LDT3, LDT4, and LDT6, all have more acidic pH when compared to historical inlet streams but are still within the PWQO (Figure 6.4).
-Both LDT3 and LDT4 are heavily wetland influence and thus are expected to have lower pH due to organic acids.
-It is unknown to LDT6 to have lower pH than other sites as it is not adjacent to a large wetland.
+Having been located on limestone bedrock, we see that the observation that failed to meet PWQO was 9.0 and 8.52.
+When compared to historical data by MOE (1972), we see that 7 of 10 sites are still within the historical range (Figure 5.4).
+Three sites, LDT3, LDT4, and LDT6, all have more acidic pH when compared to historical inlet streams but are still within the PWQO (Figure 5.4).
+Both LDT3 and LDT4 are influenced heavily by wetlands and thus are expected to have lower pH due to organic acids.
+It is not well understood why LDT6 has lower pH than other sites.
 Based on all observations, higher pH across Lake Dalrymple and its streams are not of significant water quality concern.

-Figure 6.4.
-Water pH of lake (left) and stream (right) sites.
-Areas highlighted in red are outside of the Provincial Water Quality Objective (PWQO) for pH, while the area in green is within the PWQO.
+Figure 5.4.
+Water pH of lake and stream sites.

+Note: lake (left) and stream (right) sites; areas highlighted in red are outside of the Provincial Water Quality Objective for pH, while the area in green is within.